-If you are satisfied with your vote, you will be asked to swipe the barcode again to register your vote.
-After you have swiped the barcode for the second time you cannot change your vote.
+If you are satisfied with your vote, you will be asked to scan the barcode again to register your vote.
+After you have scanned the barcode for the second time you cannot change your vote.

 You then place the barcode card in a ballot box on your way out of the polling place.

 For more information, go to the electronic voting process page.

 No. Computer voting will be available in the 5 pre-poll centres located in Belconnen, Civic, Gungahlin, Tuggeranong and Woden for 3 weeks before the election, as well as on election day.

 No. Each electronic voting location will have 25 voting computers.
 The computers will be locally networked within the polling place with no outside connection.

 Security concerns and the difficulty of providing electors with unique on-line identifiers are still seen as obstacles that have not yet been overcome.
 Therefore the Commission continues to hold the view that electronic voting should only be provided in a controlled environment at polling centres.
 For more information please see the Commissioner's discussion paper entitled Politics of the Future: The Internet and the Electoral Process (pdf - 26 kb).

 Every electronic polling place is equipped with a voting terminal that can be used by a person seated in the supplied chair or in a wheelchair.
 Each of these terminals has a 21 inch monitor.
 These terminals are also equipped with headphones broadcasting recorded spoken instructions.